-Here’s a complete guide on how to market your medical practice in today’s healthcare environment.
+Here’s a complete medical marketing guide for today’s healthcare environment.
 These ideas for general practice marketing are geared towards healthcare marketers

 These patient acquisition tips can also be implemented by practitioners and office managers if they are regimented enough.

-Why is marketing your medical more important today than ever?
+Why is medical marketing more important today than ever?

 Healthcare, in many respects, is becoming a more competitive industry for providers.